MarsonerLaura/DwarfTower/README.md

 ![DwarfTower-01](https://user-images.githubusercontent.com/104200268/229464486-eda42072-7438-4765-875d-38fe7483f765.png)
-<p align="center"><i>DwarfTower</i> is a local multiplayer tower defense game.
-Players can collect coins to upgrade towers and place towers to defeat enemies.
-The game plays in a steampunk world and features dwarfs as main characters that try to free and defend their island.</p>
+<p align="center"><i>DwarfTower</i> is a local multiplayer tower defense game set in a vibrant steampunk world.
+As the game's main characters, two dwarfs must defend and free their island by strategically placing towers and defeating waves of enemies.
+Players can collect coins to upgrade their towers and gain an edge in battle.   </p>
 <br>

 <div align="center">